hastagAB/Awesome-Python-Scripts/README.md

 	- Main Python Script,
 	- Supporting files for the Script (If any)
 	-  A separate `README.md` File with proper documentation.

+- Feel Free to add your script in the [project's list](https://github.com/hastagAB/Awesome-Python-Scripts#what-do-we-have) above.